Harbor Prism Lane Logo

 Client Relations Director

-Started in business consulting before realizing that successful partnerships often depend on thoughtful gestures that most companies get completely wrong.
-Mira specializes in timing, cultural considerations, and the subtle art of business relationship building through meaningful gifts.
+Started in business consulting, he realized that successful partnerships often hinge on thoughtful gestures that many firms overlook.
+Jordan specializes in timing, cultural nuances, and the subtle craft of building business relationships through meaningful gifts.

 Business Strategy Cultural Sensitivity Partnership Development